Working Group on Sterling Risk-Free Reference Rates

 Update on contract continuity legislation to support the wind-down of critical benchmarks

-On 15 December, the Critical Benchmarks (References and Administrators’ Liability) Act received royal assent and became law.
+On 15 December, the Critical Benchmarks (References and Administrators’ Liability) Act Opens in a new window received royal assent and became law.
 The Act provides legal certainty as to how contractual references to a critical benchmark should be treated once the FCA provides for that benchmark to be published with a changed methodology.
-The Chair of the Working Group previously wrote to HM Treasury, seeking an update on the Government’s approach to safe harbour provisions following its earlier consultation.
-In May, the Economic Secretary to the Treasury, John Glen, responded confirming the Government’s plans to bring forward further legislation.
+The Chair of the Working Group previously wrote to HM Treasury Opens in a new window, seeking an update on the Government’s approach to safe harbour provisions following its earlier consultation.
+In May, the Economic Secretary to the Treasury, John Glen, responded Opens in a new window confirming the Government’s plans to bring forward further legislation.

 Statement encouraging continued focus ahead of end-2021